alextanhongpin/clean-architecture-learn/structure.md

 |  |- security # contains authorization logic (authorization header extraction, jwt signing and validating, NOTE: jwt implementation is not part of infra)
 |  `- session # contains propagation context, but only within ui layer.
 |
-|- graph/ # You can also have multiple primary adapters (websocket, graphql, grpc, rpc, cli)
+|- graph/ # You can also have multiple primary adapters (aside from rest, websocket, graphql, grpc, rpc, cli)
 |- cli/
 |
 |- infra # Secondary adapter (aka outputs) lies here.